 How small-minded and silly to think maybe my heart wouldn’t be big enough and strong enough and soft enough to love all three of my babies at once; To think there was a limit to my heart’s capacity.

 But to be honest, I didn’t just think this way about babies.
 I thought this about the rest of my love life, too.
-At one time or another, we’ve all experienced a love that made us feel as though this were it– we never would or could feel love like this again.
+At one time or another, we’ve all experienced a love that made us feel as though this were IT.
+We never would or could feel love like this again.
 And maybe we didn’t want to.
-(Widowed and divorced over here…remember?)
+(POV: Widowed and Divorced)

 But wouldn’t that be so sad?
 To think love was so limited and exclusive?
 (A year ago, I would’ve said no. That’s not sad.
 That’s awesome.
 Love can go fly a kite or play in traffic.)
 Yet I realize everyday now that over the course of a lifetime filled with hundreds and thousands of people and experiences on our journey’s way, our hearts expand and love makes space.
 We have the ability to love an infinite number of people with infinite types of love.
 We never run out.
 The well never runs dry.
 Somehow, there is an indeclinable source.